kodethon/kodethon.github.io/about.md

 Kodethon's purpose is simple: <b>to help companies find better candidates and universities spend more time teaching</b>.

 Our Team:
-* Martin Velez, Ph.D., Cofounder
+* Martin Velez, Ph.D., Cofounder, Head of University Relations and Research
-* Michael Yen, Cofounder
+* Michael Yen, Cofounder, Head of Engineering and Product
-* Matt Le, Cofounder
+* Matt Le, Cofounder, Head of Sales and Business Development
-* Kevin Yen, Undergraduate Student at University of California, Berkeley
+* Katherine Yen, Software Engineering Intern
-* Zhendong Su, Computer Science Professor at University of California, Davis and ETH Zurich
+* Zhendong Su, Advisor, Computer Science Professor at the University of California, Davis and ETH Zurich

 Links: